Amshuverma: Pilgrimage

 It is usually believed that, Amshuverma was endowed with all the kingly qualities and virtues.
 He was a just, impartial and an able administrator.
 He was a true servant of the people without any political bias.

 According to some inscriptions, King Shiva Deva used to say that Amshuverma was a man of universal fame and he always destroyed his enemies by his heroic nature.
 Some other inscriptions tell us that he had a great personality, who dispelled darkness by the light of his glory.
 Huen Tsang, himself a learned man and respected scholar, writes about him as a man of high accomplishments and great glory.

 Amshuverma had written a book on grammar in Sanskrit.
 The great grammarian Chandraverma, a scholar of Nalanda University, was patronized by him.
 He followed Shaivism but was tolerant towards all other religions.
 He can rightly be compared with other great rulers of his time as regards his political outlook and impartial feelings without any religious prejudices.
 For the development of economic condition of the people he paid great attention to the improvement of trade and commerce of the country.
 Nepal had trade relations with India, Tibet and China and became the thoroughfare of India's trade with China and vice versa.

 Amshuverma gave equal importance to industrial advancement and agricultural prosperity.
 He made every effort to help the people by providing canals to irrigate the fields.
 He levied a water tax, a land tax, a defense tax and a luxury tax, using the income from these sources for the development works of the country and not for his personal pleasure and luxury.

 Death

-Amshuverma died some time between Savmat 43–47, i.e., 619-623 C.E and was succeeded by Udaydeva.
+Amshuverma is considered to have died in 621 CE and was succeeded by Udaydeva.